Skip to Main Content

 A limited ingredient diet (LID) may also be an option for cats with food intolerances.
 Our Go!
 Solutions Sensitivities Limited Ingredient recipes feature single source primary animal proteins form novel sources, in addition to novel carbohydrate ingredients which a pet is less likely to have consumed before.

-GO!
-SOLUTIONS SENSITIVITIES Limited Ingredient Grain-Free Duck Recipe for Cats
+Go!
+Solutions Sensitivities Limited Ingredient Grain-Free Duck Recipe for Cats

 Recommended Solution